Caltech-IPAC/firefly/docs/firefly-python-wrapper.md

 ###FireflyClient's Fits Stretch Help Methods

+When setting the stretch through `FireflyClient.showFits()` or `FireflyClient.stretch()` you must create a serialized range values string.

+There are two helper methods that  will construct it.
+They are `createRangeValuesStandard()` and `createRangeValuesZScale()`.
+These both returns a string that can be passed to  `showFits()` or `stretch()`

 The fits viewer method's (`FireflyClient.showFits()`)  last parameter is a dictionary which you can use to specify any of the parameters that the FITS viewer accepts ([see fits-plotting-parameters.md](fits-plotting-parameters.md)).
 One of this parameters, `'RangeValues'` , is used to specify the stretch algorithm and parameters.
 This parameter is serialized string that is too difficult construct yourself.
-Therefore there are two helper methods that  will construct it.
-They are `createRangeValuesStandard()` and `createRangeValuesZScale()`.
-These both returns a string that can be passed to  `showFits()`

 *Example-*